opensavannah/savannahbudget.party/README.md

 ## Dev Getting started

-This project has a dependency on Node and npm.
+This project has a dependency on Node and yarn.
 Make sure they are install on your machine by running the following commands:
 `node -v`
-`npm -v`
+`yarn -v`

 This should return the version number of your install.
-If it doesn't Google how to install Node & npm for your operating system.
+If it doesn't Google how to install Node & yarn for your operating system.
 _Maybe these links could help you?_

 - [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04)